ziirish/burp-ui/docs/usage.rst

 ::

     [Production]
-    # storage backend (only used with gunicorn) for session and cache
+    # storage backend for session, cache and celery.
+If set to 'defaul', celery
+    # won't work.
     # may be either 'default' or 'redis'
     storage: default
     # redis server to connect to
     redis: localhost:6379

-These settings are only used when Gunicorn is enabled and used.
+    # whether to use celery or not
+    celery = false

 Experimental
 ------------